Orange (fruit): Extracts

-Zest is scraped from the coloured outer part of the peel, and used as a flavoring and garnish in desserts and cocktails.
+Zest is scraped from the coloured outer part of the peel, and used as a flavouring and garnish in desserts and cocktails.

 Sweet orange oil is a by-product of the juice industry produced by pressing the peel.
-It is used for flavoring food and drinks; it is employed in the perfume industry and in aromatherapy for its fragrance.
+It is used for flavouring food and drinks; it is employed in the perfume industry and in aromatherapy for its fragrance.
 The oil consists of approximately 90% D-limonene, a solvent used in household chemicals such as wood conditioners for furniture and—along with other citrus oils—detergents and hand cleansers.
 It is an efficient cleaning agent with a pleasant smell, promoted for being environmentally friendly and therefore preferable to petrochemicals.
 It is, however, irritating to the skin and toxic to aquatic life.